melezhik/swat/README2.md

         ['jan',     2  ]
     ]

-Now captures might be accessed by code generators to define some extra checks:
+Then captured data might be accessed for example by code generator to define some extra checks:

     code:                               \
     my $total=0;                        \